Home/Features/Modules/Sub-GHz (CC1101)

 2. Browse from /unigeek/rf/ — navigate into subfolders

-4. Hold a file (1 second) to open the action menu:
+3. Tap a file to open the action menu:

 • Send — transmit the signal